|Researched by||Dr Heidi Tillin||Refereed by||Admin|

 No evidence was found to assess this pressure at the benchmark.
 Algae bioaccumulate radionuclides (with extent depending on the radionuclide and the algae species).
 Adverse effects have not been reported at low levels.

-Not sensitive at the pressure benchmark that assumes compliance with all relevant environmental protection standards.
+This pressure is Not assessed.
 Contamination at levels greater than the pressure benchmark may adversely impact the biotope.

 The effects of reduced oxygenation on algae are not well studied.
 Plants require oxygen for respiration, but this may be provided by production of oxygen during periods of photosynthesis.
 Lack of oxygen may impair both respiration and photosynthesis (see review by Vidaver, 1972).
 A study of the effects of anoxia on another red alga, Delesseria sanguinea revealed that specimens died after 24 hours at 15°C but that some survived at 5°C (Hammer, 1972).
 This biotope would only be exposed to low oxygen in the water column intermittently during periods of tidal immersion.
 In addition, in areas of wave exposure and moderately strong current flow low oxygen levels in the water are unlikely to persist for very long as oxygen levels will be recharged by the incorporation of oxygen in the air into the water column or flushing with oxygenated waters.